 Oven Leaking Grease?
 Here’s Why and What To Do About It

-An oven is a cavity made of different heating elements or double cavities to provide separate parts for the oven and the grill.
 An oven is usually made up of a broil element, oven rack, single or double baking elements, light bulb and assembly, convection fan, hidden bake tray, fan blade, and a convection baffle.
 Most of these parts don’t need lubrication except the fans, which have already become lubricated.
 Therefore, if you recently observed your oven leaking grease, the grease is probably a residual component of your cooking activities and habits.

 Signs of Leaking Grease